awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_hpa.md

  * Check the `~/environment/submit_mc_pi_k8s_requests/submit_mc_pi_k8s_requests.py`.
 Comment line 18 and uncomment line 19.
 This will display requests timeouts.
 Re-run the test starting from the original setup and see what's the impact and how many timeouts we had.

  * Scaling operations can be a bit slow; Could you explain why those operations are slow ? ([hint](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-fast-is-hpa-when-combined-with-ca)) As we have seen on the completion of the previous exercise, this can also cause requests to timeout.
-Could you think of any technique or configuration that would help you palliate this scenario ?
+Could you think of any technique or configuration that would help you palliate this scenario?

  * One technique to manage a "buffer of capacity" to avoid timeouts, is to **overprovision** the cluster.
 Read about how to [configure overprovisioning with Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-can-i-configure-overprovisioning-with-cluster-autoscaler).